National Nut Grower November 2023

 Survey weeds to evaluate the previous year’s management program success and shortfalls, select appropriate herbicides for weed species.

 Irrigation system inspection and maintenance are essential to maintaining distribution uniformity and overall efficiency of the irrigation system.
-Check for leaks and replace clogged emitters, backwash filters, flush lines, and amend the water with the appropriate materials to get the system in good working order for next season.
+Check for leaks and replace clogged emitters, backwash filters, and flush lines, and amend the water with the appropriate materials to get the system in good working order for next season.

 Look at yield, tree leaf and nut hull nutrition analyses to construct a nutrient management plan for next season.